Blame It on the Bossa Nova: Background

 Produced by Al Kasha who had been responsible for the No. 1 hit "Go Away Little Girl" by Gormé's husband Steve Lawrence, "Blame It on the Bossa Nova" featured backing vocals by The Cookies.
 "Blame It on the Bossa Nova" merges the Brill Building Sound with the Latin music which Gormé had previously specialized in.
 The song describes a romantic relationship of a couple dancing to the bossa nova, "the dance of love."
-The bossa nova was a Brazilian music style especially in vogue in the United States in the late 1950s through mid-1960s.
-Steve Lawrence and Eydie Gorme told SiriusXM Radio DJ Lou Simon that when Eydie was first pitched this song, she despised it and did not want to record it, but her label forced her to record the song.
+The bossa nova is a Brazilian music style and was especially in vogue in the United States in the late 1950s through mid-1960s.
+Steve Lawrence and Eydie Gormé said that when Eydie was first pitched this song, she despised it and did not want to record it, but her label forced her to record the song.
 She claims she deliberately recorded a mediocre vocal performance, going as far as singing an off-pitch note towards the end of the song with the hope that her label would think her performance was so bad that they would never consider releasing her recording as a single.
-She was wrong.
-Her recording reached #7 on the Billboard Hot 100 pop chart and was her biggest, and last, solo hit.
+She was wrong, and her recording reached #7 on the Billboard Hot 100 pop chart; her biggest, and last, solo hit.

 "Blame It on the Bossa Nova" was an international hit for Gormé, reaching No. 1 in Australia, South Africa and Sweden and No. 2 in Norway.
 In the UK the single reached No. 32.
 Rendered in Spanish by Gormé as "Cúlpale a la bossa nova", the track sold 250,000 units in Spain and Latin America and 100,000 units in Italy.

 Gormé consequently recorded several Top 40-oriented releases but "Blame It on the Bossa Nova" would be her last solo Top 40 hit, although partnered with Lawrence as Steve & Eydie she reached No. 28 and No. 35 with respectively "I Want To Stay Here" and "I Can't Stop Talking About You" in 1964.
 Gormé reached No. 43 with Mann-Weil's "I Want You to Meet My Baby" in September 1964; that track's B-side : "Can't Get Over (the Bossa Nova)", written by Gormé and Lawrence with Marilyn Gins, gained enough attention to chart at No. 87.
 Gormé subsequently shifted back to the easy listening musical style of the first phase of her career.